adamhatton/battleships-pp3/README.md

 ### Code

 - When trying to find out how to exit the game, I learned about sys.exit() from [this YouTube tutorial](https://www.youtube.com/watch?v=qpMOB_sevkE) by "Reuven Lerner"
-- To learn how to get random elements out of a tuple using random.choice(), I used [this article](https://www.codespeedy.com/select-a-random-element-from-a-tuple-in-python/)
+- To learn how to get random elements out of a tuple using random.choice(), I used [this article](https://www.codespeedy.com/select-a-random-element-from-a-tuple-in-python/) by CodeSpeedy
-- I learned how about the .format() method and how to use this to space things out in the console evenly I used [this Stack Overflow](https://stackoverflow.com/questions/11245381/formatting-console-output) and [this website](https://pyformat.info/)
+- I learned about the .format() method and how to use this to space things out in the console evenly from [this Stack Overflow post](https://stackoverflow.com/questions/11245381/formatting-console-output) and [the pyformat website](https://pyformat.info/)
 - The way to split up long f-strings was learned from [this Stack Overflow post](https://stackoverflow.com/questions/48881196/how-to-split-up-a-long-f-string-in-python) (specifically from user 'juanpa.arrivillaga'
 - The clear_console() function was taken directly from [this tutorial on DelftStack](https://www.delftstack.com/howto/python/python-clear-console/)
 - The functions for creating the "typing" effect on the output were taken directly from [this article on 101 Computing](https://www.101computing.net/python-typing-text-effect/)